Oconee River: Course

-The Oconee River passes through the Oconee National Forest into Lake Oconee, a man made lake, near the towns of Madison and Greensboro off Interstate 20.
+The Oconee River begins at the confluence of the North Oconee River and the Middle Oconee River on the border of Athens–Clarke and Oconee counties.
+Those tributaries both have their headwaters to the east of Lake Lanier in Hall County.
+South of Athens, the Oconee River passes through the Oconee National Forest into Lake Oconee, a man made lake, near the towns of Madison and Greensboro off Interstate 20.
 From Lake Oconee, the river travels to Lake Sinclair, another manmade lake near Milledgeville, the town founded on Georgia's Fall Line and former state capital.
 South of Milledgeville, the river flows unobstructed until merging with the Ocmulgee River to form the Altamaha River.
 Along the river there are many sandbars and oxbow lakes while the forest bottomland swamp surrounding the Oconee extends for miles, creating a very remote setting.
 Swamps along the Oconee river include Cow Hell Swamp in Laurens County.

-Name origin
+Names and etymology

 The river's name derives from the Oconee, a Muskogean people of central Georgia.
-The Oconee lived in present-day Baldwin County, Georgia at a settlement known as Oconee Old Town, later moving to the Chattahoochee River in the early 18th century.
+The Oconee lived in present-day Baldwin County at a settlement known as Oconee Old Town, later moving to the Chattahoochee River in the early 18th century.
 The name exists in several variations, including Ocone, Oconi, Ocony, and Ekwoni.

+Early in the period of European settlement of the region, the North Oconee was known as the Etoho and the Middle Oconee the Tishmaugu.

+There is no South Oconee River, but that name was used first for what is now the Middle Oconee, while the name Middle Oconee was first applied to what is now Walnut Fork (or Walnut Creek) northeast of Jefferson.
+Subsequently, the name South Oconee River was applied to another Oconee tributary, the Apalachee, but by the 19th century, the name South Oconee was no longer in wide use.